randomcoww/homelab/README.md

 [Setup environment](setup_environment) handles generating PXE boot configurations that are pushed to the provisioner.
 This currently consists of a three master and two worker Kubernetes cluster.

+Etcd, in addition to most other services in my lab, runs on RAM disk, but is periodically backed up to S3 and recovered as needed with the custom [etcd-wrapper](https://github.com/randomcoww/etcd-wrapper) tool to manage the cluster.

 Populate provisioner Matchbox instance:
 ```bash
 cd setup_environment